-Additionally, the bill stipulates that individuals with certain criminal convictions or those listed on the Department of Social Services Central Registry of Abuse and Neglect are ineligible for appointment as guardians ad litem.
+Additionally, the bill maintains existing provisions that disqualify individuals with certain criminal convictions or those listed on the Department of Social Services Central Registry of Abuse and Neglect from serving as guardians ad litem.
 Upon appointment, guardians must provide an affidavit to the court affirming their compliance with the qualifications set forth in the bill.
-The bill also allows for the court to appoint an attorney for a lay guardian ad litem if necessary.
-This act will take effect upon approval by the Governor.
+The act will take effect upon approval by the Governor.

 Statutes affected: 12/05/2024: 63-3-820